david8zhang/starside/README.md

 # starside
-The science fiction game in the world
+The best science fiction game in the world